Leading you down into my core where I've become so numb.

 - Lyrical Cold Open: "Going Under" and "Exodus."

-- Love Is A Drug: In the most devastating way possible in "Lithium:"Darling, Come to bed, don't make me sleep aloneAnything is better then to be alone.
+- Love Is a Drug: In the most devastating way possible in "Lithium:"Darling, Come to bed, don't make me sleep aloneAnything is better than to be alone.

 - Love Martyr: "Made of Stone," "Lithium," "Imaginary," "Taking Over Me," to name a few.

 - Living Emotional Crutch: I have to be with you, (Taking Over Me), Lithium, in the phrase, Anything is better than to be alone, All That I'm Living For has guess I thought I had to change the world to make you see me, Should It hurt to love you in the most memorable.
 There are more.